micheal-ndoh/micheal-ndoh/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Hello, I'm Micheal Ndoh, an enthusiastic IT professional with a passion for innovation and growth.
+Hello, I'm **`Micheal Ndoh`**, an enthusiastic IT professional with a passion for innovation and growth.
 I'm excited to connect with like-minded individuals and explore opportunities to enhance my skills and knowledge.

 ## About Me
 * I'm currently pursuing my career in software engineering at [CLEMIOS](https://clemios.com/), where I'm honing my skills in software development and design.